Flash memory

 gate.
 Think of a transistor as a pipe through which

-electricity can flow like water.
-One end of the pipe is called the
+electricity can flow as though it's water.
+One end of the pipe (where the water flows in) is called the

 source—think of that as a tap or faucet.
 The other end of the pipe is

-called the drain—where the water drains into and flows away.
+called the drain—where the water drains out and flows away.
 In between

 the source and drain, blocking the pipe, there's a gate.
 When the gate